Breathing K-Means: Superior K-Means Solutions through Dynamic K-Values: Introduction

 is minimized.
-We thus strive to position the centroids in such a way that the sum of squared distances between each data point and its respective nearest centroid is minimized.
-We will refer to $\phi(\mc,\mx)$ also as \emph{Summed Squared Error} or shortly SSE.
-In the related context of vector quantization the set of centroids is also called \emph{codebook}, centroids are called \emph{codebook vectors} and $\phi(\mc,\mx)$ is denoted as \emph{quantization error}.
+We will also refer to $\phi(\mc,\mx)$ as \emph{Summed Squared Error} or shortly SSE.
+In the context of vector quantization, the centroid set $\mc$ is called a \emph{codebook}, centroids are referred to as \emph{codebook vectors}, and $\phi(\mc,\mx)$ is denoted as \emph{quantization error}.

+For each centroid $c_i$, one can determine its so-called \emph{Voronoi set}, which is the set $C_i$ of data points for which $c_i$ is the nearest centroid: \;

+A necessary but not sufficient condition for a solution $\mc$ to be optimal is the fulfillment of the \emph{centroid condition}: Each centroid $c_i \in \mc$ must be the mean of its Voronoi set $C_i$: \;

+While the term \emph{centroid} typically refers to the mean of a Voronoi set, we will use it in this article to generally denote a codebook vector, even if is not yet the mean of its Voronoi set.
+We will also use the term \emph{codebook} instead of \emph{centroid set} for brevity.

 Finding the optimal solution to the \km{} problem is known to be NP-hard \citep{Aloise2009}.
-Therefore, in practice approximation algorithms are used with the aim to find a solution with an SSE as low as possible.
+Therefore, approximation algorithms are used to find a solution with an SSE as low as possible.

-Please note: In this article we are not concerned with the general problem of clustering or the question whether solutions of the \km{} problem lead to "good" or even "correct" clusterings.
-We are exclusively interested in minimizing the summed squared error as defined in equation \ref{eq:1} as much as possible for a given data set $\mx$ and a given value of $k$.
-Still it is likely that the ability to find solutions closer to the optimum increases the similarity among the solutions and may thus help in analyzing the data, e.g.~by identifying clusters.
+Please note: In this article, we are not concerned with the general clustering problem or whether solutions to the \km{} problem lead to ``good'' or even ``correct'' clusterings.
+We also do not require the data to fulfill any pre-conditions or criteria beyond the above definition of the \km{} problem.
+We are exclusively interested in minimizing the SSE as defined in Equation~\eqref{eqn:1} for a given data set $\mx$ and a given value of $k$.